Paul Speratus: Hilf Gott, wie ist der Menschen Not

 This hymn is recommended in the Missal of Matthäus Ludecus (1589) for several different feasts of the liturgical year including Septuagesima.

 Later career

 On Luther's recommendation, Speratus became court chaplain of Albert, Duke of Prussia, a post he held from 1524 to 1529.
-In 1530, he became the Protestant bishop of Pomesania, a post he held until his death in 1551.
+In 1530, he became the Lutheran bishop of Pomesania, a post he held until his death in 1551.
 He was active there in defending the tenets of faith advanced by Luther, and in attacking such rival sects as the followers of Caspar Schwenckfeldt and Andreas Osiander.
 He died in Marienwerder on 12 August 1551.